alerverde/Projects/README.md

 # Projects

-Here are two projects involving data science and machine learning skills in Python.
+Here are three projects involving Data Acience and Machine Learning skills in Python and one in MySQL.